-How Do I Know if Coworkers Are Harassing Me?
+How do I Know if Coworkers are Harassing Me?

-Employee-employee harassment is any unwelcome, discriminatory conduct from a fellow employee.
+Employee-employee or coworker harassment is any unwelcome, discriminatory conduct from a fellow employee.
 Another employee may say something offensive directly to you, say it about you to others, or post offensive content in a public space.
 Employee-employee harassment doesn’t have to single any one person out to be against the law.
 It can be a group email sent to everyone with a sexually inappropriate joke or crass images posted on a public bulletin board.

-What Constitutes Harassment in the Workplace?
+What Constitutes Harassment in a New York City Workplace?

 Any action employees do to other employees that creates an intimidating, abusive, or hostile work environment in New York City qualifies as harassment.
 It’s important to understand that an isolated incident (unless it’s extremely serious), petty slight, or simple annoyance at work isn’t the same as harassment or abuse in the eyes of the law.
 To break anti-discrimination laws, the unwelcome conduct must create a workplace where it’s impossible to work.